preronamajumder/deepstream_lpr_python_app_at_linecrossing/README.md

     cd ..
 ```

 if you get the following:
 [WARNING] Half2 support requested on hardware without native FP16 support, performance will be negatively affected.
- then use fp32 instead of fp16:
+Then use fp32 instead of fp16:

 ```
     ./tlt-converter -k nvidia_tlt -p image_input,1x3x48x96,4x3x48x96,16x3x48x96 \